• Gluten-Free Recipes

 Hummingbird cake is a banana-pineapple spice cake that originated in Jamaica and subsequently became a popular dessert in the southern United States.
 It is characterized by banana and pineapple in the batter, plus pecans and the other familiar baking ingredients (I swapped in walnuts for the pecans and made this a gluten-free hummingbird cake).

 Why a hummingbird cake?
-I like to think it earned its name because it's so sweet - the combination of very ripe bananas and pineapple plus a good amount of sugar make this a sweet, really irresistible cake.
-But Wikipedia tells us the name comes from Jamaica's national bird, the scissors-tail hummingbird.
+I like to think it earned its name because it's so sweet - the combination of very ripe bananas and pineapple plus a good amount of sugar makes this a sweet, really irresistible cake, and we all know hummingbirds love sugar.
+Wikipedia tells us the name comes from Jamaica's national bird, the scissors-tail hummingbird.

 What You'll Need